geopm/geopm/service/docs/source/geopm_pio_levelzero.7.rst

     *  **Unit**: hertz

 ``LEVELZERO::GPU_CORE_FREQUENCY_CONTROL``
-    Sets both the minimum and maximum frequency request for the GPU Compute Hardware to a single user provided value (min=max)
+    Sets both the minimum and maximum frequency request for the GPU Compute Hardware to a single user provided value (min=max).
+Only valid as a signal after being written, NAN returned otherwise.

     *  **Aggregation**: average
     *  **Domain**: gpu_chip